 Following the tragic earthquake on Saturday 25th April 2015 in Nepal, Help Tibet has been working to search out as much information as possible so that we can help the Tibetan community in Nepal get back on its feet - however long this takes.

+The work will be ongoing - so the appeal remains open.
 Any donation you are able to make will give many Tibetans the chance to rebuild their futures.
-Donations should be sent to:
+Cheques should be made payable to 'Help Tibet' and sent to:

 PO Box 138